avinashchavan1/VacFinder/README.md

 ### VacFinder
-Vac finder is a web based tool that will help you find vaccince slots available all over India [Click here](https://vaccineindia.netlify.app/) to check out.
+Vac finder is a web based tool that will help you find vaccince slots available all over India.\
+[Click here](https://vaccineindia.netlify.app/) to check out.
 Fork the repo and play around
 ## Available Scripts